What do you mean my script needs editing!

 The good news is that professional script coaches are readily available.
 Here are three reputable consultants who will be happy to help you out for a fee:

-Note that while many script coaches (including the three above) focus primarily on editing long form movie screenplays and theater play scripts, most offer corporate communication script consulting as well.
+Note that while many script coaches (including the three above) focus primarily on editing long-form movie screenplays and theatre play scripts, most offer corporate communication script consulting as well.